|

 /usr/local/etc/httpd/extra/httpd-vhosts.conf

-and for vhosts including a catch directory.
-The catch
+and for vhosts including a default directory.
+The

-directory is the default webroot where all requests go to if
+default directory is the webroot where all requests

-there is not a specific webroot for that (sub)domain
+go to if there is not a specific webroot for that

 - bbedit